BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * FlowField - a 2D array built from the `IntegrationField` which decribes how an actor should move (flow) across the world
 * FlowField Cache - a means of storing `FlowFields` allowing multiple actors to use and reuse them
 * Ordinal - a direction based on traditional compass ordinals: N, NE, E, SE, S, SW, W, NW.
 Used for discovery of Sectors/field cells at various points within the algorithm
-* Grid cell - an element of a 2D array
+* Field cell - an element of a 2D array
-* Goal - the target grid cell an actor needs to path to
+* Goal - the target field cell an actor needs to path to
 * Portal goal - a target point within a sector that allows an actor to transition to another sector, thus bringing it closer towards/to the goal

 # Design/Process